Kevinr99089/Extended.Builder/install.md

 <img src=".github/Installation/12.png">

-Once microG Services is installed, click on OK and click on YT-ReReX (in the notification bar) and click on "Install"
+Once microG Services is installed, click on OK and click on YT-Extended (in the notification bar) and click on "Install"

 <img src=".github/Installation/13.png">

-Once done, Go to Home screen (or Settings > Apps), and go to microG Services settings :
+Once done, Go to Home screen (or Settings > Apps), and go to MicroG settings :

 <img src=".github/Installation/14.png">